ArduPilot/ardupilot_wiki/copter/source/docs/frame-type-configuration.rst

 .. figure:: ../images/MissionPlanner_Select_Frame-Type.jpg
    :target: ../_images/MissionPlanner_Select_Frame-Type.jpg

-If using Copter-3.5 (or higher) firmware a "Frame Class" section should be visible which allows selecting the "Class" of vehicle (Quad, Hexa, Octa, etc).

 .. note::

    For Traditional Helicopters, "Heli" should already be selected and it should not be changed.